dustinknopoff/gatsby-portfolio/content/python/teacode-extractor.md

 #### Update

 After using this script every couple new expanders I've made, I realized it was incredibly unnecessary to recreate every single file.
 Instead, if there is a change detected, only that Bundle is re-rendered in Markdown.
 Additionally, with more and more expanders in a single Bundle, I realized a Table of Contents would be very convenient.
 So, it's there now.
+The link below will always have the most current version.